cinaral/matlab_cpp_work_demo/README.md

 2. C/C++: Editor/IDE and build tools
 3. Embedded system: Microcontroller

 These environments have different levels of flexibility and portability.
-The main objective of this workflow is to play the strength of each environment.
+The main objective of this workflow is to play the strengths of each environment.
 MATLAB is very powerful for prototyping algorithms and verifying data, and so all verification should take place in MATLAB.

-Verification means different things during different stages of development (i) In the prototyping stage it means prototypes are compared against existing data and solutions (e.g. analytical solutions), and (ii) in the code writing and implementation stage it means the results produced meet design expectations.
+Verification means different things during different stages of development (i) In the prototyping stage it means prototypes are compared against existing data and solutions (e.g. analytical solutions), and (ii) in the coding and implementation stage it means the results produced meet expectations.
 You should worry about ideas while sketching and worry about the technique when drawing.

-Debugging in the prototyping stage means new ideas are tested, and in the C/C++ stage debugging means the code runs as expected on the target hardware.

 Verifying results from C/C++ and the embedded system in MATLAB is *not* a substitute for unit testing in their respective environments.
 All three environments should have their own (automated) unit testing routines whenever possible, including MATLAB prototypes.
 The MATLAB prototype can guide unit testing in other environments.

-## **Example**
-For the derivation see [here](derivation.ipynb).

-We implement a first order-filter on a microcontroller in the following steps:

-1. Write ```main.m```, this MATLAB script will serve as the entry point to our project.
-This file checks if the compiled test function exists and then calls the test script.
-2. Prototype the first order filter in discrete time in ```filter_1st_order.m```.
-3. Test the prototype using the ```filter_1st_order_test.m``` script.
-This testing script also serves as an implementation example for the prototype.
-We verify the prototype by comparing the results to the known solution of 1st order response to a sine wave.
-4. Once satisfied with the prototype, write ```filter_1st_order.cpp``` based on the prototype.
-5. Also write ```filter_1st_order_test.cpp```based on the test script for the prototype, so that it is the same test.
-This test program also serves as an implementation example for the code.
-6. Compile the test and include it in the MATLAB test script.

 ## **How to compile?**